-Chicharrón committed suicideThe placement of tape on the top of his skull is very suspicious and coincides with what would explode if he placed a gun on his mouth.
+Chicharrón committed suicideThe patch of tape on the top of his skull is very suspicious.
+It could be representative of what would have exploded if he placed a gun in his mouth.

 Chicharrón is the man who dropped the bell and he committed suicideHe was so shocked by what he'd done (killing the greatest Mexican musician/actor/star of all time) that he was Driven to Suicide, even though Ernesto's death was ruled an accident.
 Ironically, this contributed to him being forgotten, because he could have been remembered in infamy (but remembered still) as Ernesto's unwitting killer.

 Dante was Héctor's dog when he was a kid.He became his alebrije after he died and started guiding Miguel when Héctor grew on the verge of being completely forgotten.